kambo-1st/PHP-X-Parser/README.md

-PHP Parser
+PHPX Parser
 ==========

 [![Coverage Status](https://coveralls.io/repos/github/nikic/PHP-Parser/badge.svg?branch=master)](https://coveralls.io/github/nikic/PHP-Parser?branch=master)

-This is a PHP parser written in PHP.
-Its purpose is to simplify static code analysis and manipulation.
+This is PHPX, a fork of PHP-Parser with added support for JSX syntax.
+It extends the original PHP parser to support static code analysis and manipulation of both PHP and JSX code.

 [**Documentation for version 5.x**][doc_master] (current; for running on PHP >= 7.4; for parsing PHP 7.0 to PHP 8.4, with limited support for parsing PHP 5.x).